← Back to Blog

 • Thin gauge penetration — typically 0.5mm to 1.2mm sheet metal

-• Fast drill time — under 1 second for competitive pricing
+• Fast drill time — under 1 second is a common target for competitive pricing

 • Clean entry — no burrs that could cut installer hands